shayanekat/BigMapNav/README.md

 - 06/08/2020 : added new level with lever mechanic.
 And added explanation text of the level on the bottom of the window

+- 08/11/2020 : added new idea of level mechanics in the TODO part.
+Also changed name of the project, of file, and deleted useless file. added new python file for testing new levels

 ## Some screenshots of the game